 It was the way she explained everything detail to detail and she always used examples to make you understand what she wanted you to get out of an assignment.
 She made us feel supported.
 You don’t really see that a lot with many professors.
 They can get passionate about their class, but sometimes they lose sight of their students and what they actually need.
 I’m always going to remember her forever and ever.

 What are you aspiring to do with Campus?

 Karina: I feel like with Campus I outgrew my current job and I want more.
 Because I don’t have the skills yet, which is what I’m trying to build, it’s been challenging for me at work.
 I’m trying to stay in school and be encouraged to use all my skills already and get out there and show the world what I’m capable of.
 It frustrates me, but at the same time, I know I have to be patient.
 I know once I graduate, I’m going to be ready for the opportunity to find the proper job that makes me happy.

 Before I started Campus, I didn’t know what I wanted to do.
 I knew I wanted to do some administrative work in business but I wasn’t sure where to go.
 My business skills class had us open up our personal brand and dig in with questions about who you are as an employee and as a person.
 It made me open a whole different door that I never discovered on my own.
 Everything just opened my whole mind and now I’m eager.
 Yes, maybe I’m being a little impatient, but it’s a good impatient!

 Learn More About the Campus Experience

-If Karina’s story resonates with you, or her words about Campus have caught your attention, be sure to check out our online business program yourself by visiting our Degree Program or Experience page.
+If Karina’s story resonates with you, or her words about Campus have caught your attention, be sure to check out our online associate degree in business program yourself!

 You can join inspiring students just like Karina by applying to become a Campus Scholar today!